-Exploration and evaluation expenditures incurred during the quarter ended December 31, 2015 increased by \$0.6 million from the same period in 2014.
-Exploration and evaluation expenditures incurred during the fourth quarter of 2015 were primarily related to the drilling programs.
-Exploration and evaluation expenditures incurred during the fourth quarter of 2014 primarily related to the continuation of the environmental assessment process for the Project as well as on-going administration and maintenance of the Company's exploration and evaluation properties.
-During the quarter ended December 31,
+Exploration and evaluation expenditures incurred during the quarters ended December 31, 2017 and 2016 were \$0.5 million.
+Exploration and evaluation expenditures incurred during the quarter ended December 31, 2017 were primarily related to geotechnical investigations and test work for the Project.
+Exploration and evaluation expenditures incurred during the fourth quarter of 2016 were primarily related to the drilling programs, geotechnical investigations and test work.